nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a specific student in the list of persons
-2. AddressBook deletes the student
+2. EZManage deletes the student

     Use case ends.